 Every payment request has an authentication and authorization stage that verifies who is making the request, and whether the payment can be accepted.
 Use our Fraud Detection solution to control what happens before and after this stage.
 We call these decision points pre-auth and post-auth.

-The fraud dashboard shows the journey of all transactions that went through a risk assessment.
+The Hub shows the journey of all transactions that went through a risk assessment.

 There are 6 steps in a payment lifecycle.
 Only steps 2 and 5 are configured by you, as the rest is determined by the card issuer, cardholder or Checkout.com.